MBSck/ppdmod/notes.md

 [] Implement and complete the other components (except delta and ring) [] Finish the _set_uv_grid method
-[] Make function that gives stuff like 'eval_model' automatically docstrings
+[] Make function that gives stuff like 'eval_model' automatically docstrings [] Remove redundancies to improve code speed (for later) [] Remove pixel scaling from DataHandler and wavelengths from CombinedModel
 ## Done
 [x] Rework the plotting functionality for the fitted models [x] Reworking model.py, methods to implement: